mantidproject/mantid/dev-docs/source/Timers.rst

 `MantidKernel/CPUTimer <https://github.com/mantidproject/mantid/blob/main/Framework/Kernel/inc/MantidKernel/CPUTimer.h>`_
 measures both CPU time and wall-clock time.
 The CPU time measurement utilizes `std::clock() <https://en.cppreference.com/w/cpp/chrono/c/clock>`_ function.
-The wall-clock time measurement uses `MantidKernel/Timer` class.
+The wall-clock time measurement uses :ref:`Timer <Class Timer>` class.
-The output includes wall-clock time and the ratio of CPU time to wall-clock time.
+The output includes the wall-clock time and the ratio of the CPU time to the wall-clock time.
 Note, since CPU time and wall-clock time are measured with different accuracy, it is possible to have a ratio greater than 0.
 A code example is given below.